Diderot-Language/examples/heron/README.md

 the default.
 We do this by compiling with:

-	diderotc --double --exec heron.diderot
+	diderotc --double --exec heron.diderot at which point

+	./heron -eps 1e-8
-at which point `./heron -eps 1e-8` will finish, with every strand producing a more accurate answer.
+should finish, with every strand producing a more accurate answer.